 Types of Biases: Conservatism, Overconfidence, Herd Behavior, Conformation, Loss Aversion

 Conservatism bias entails sticking to information that you are comfortable with.
-It can also include relying too heavily on existing data verses new data, only sticking to markets that one knows very well, or solely investing in domestic markets.
-Overconfidence bias is something we typically see in younger people or from people who know someone in the financial services industry that is giving them tips.
-Herd behavior is when people are chasing the herd mentality, because they don’t want to miss out on what is trendy to invest in.
-Conformation bias is when someone has a thought about something and then finds an article to support that thought.
+It can also include relying too heavily on existing data versus new data, only sticking to markets that one knows very well, or solely investing in domestic markets.
+Overconfidence bias is something we typically see in younger people or from people who know someone in the financial services industry who is giving them tips.
+Herd behavior is when people are chasing the herd mentality because they don’t want to miss out on what is trendy to invest in.
+Confirmation bias is when someone has thought about something and then finds an article to support that thought.
 Loss aversion means that people feel twice as bad about a dollar lost as the joy felt with a dollar earned.
 That goes back to just trying to avoid losses because it hurts more than what you’re actually gaining.